dfranx/SHADERed/README.md

 ### Shader stats
 Don't know if your new shader has less instructions and is more optimized?
 Just check the stats page for your shader in SHADERed.
 It shows you total number of instructions and number of specific instructions.
-This way you can see if your shader really became more optimized or not:
+This way you can see if your shader really became more optimized:
 <p align="center">
     <img width="250" src="./Screenshots/stats.jpg">
 </p>

 ### Custom themes
 You can create your own theme SHADERed theme.
-Modify ImGuiStyle members from an *.ini file.
+Modify ImGuiStyle members in an *.ini file.
 SHADERed themes allow you to customize everything including text editor color palette.
 SHADERed comes with a few built-in themes.
-I am bad at designing so please submit your themes!
+I am bad at designing so please submit your own themes!

-Want to create your own theme?
-Visit [TUTORIAL.md](./TUTORIAL.md) and see how to do so.
+Want to create your own theme but don't know how?
+Visit [TUTORIAL.md](./TUTORIAL.md).

 ### Custom template
 You can create your own custom templates.
 SHADERed comes with a GLSL, HLSL and HLSL deferred rendering template.
-Templates help you start with already built base for your new project.
+Templates help you start with an already built base for your new project.
 To create your own project template, paste your project directory in /templates directory and name your project file `template.sprj`.
 You have to reopen SHADERed if it was already running to see the template under `File -> New`.
-A menu item for creating a template will have same text as the parent directory of the template.
+A menu item for creating a template will have the same text as the parent directory of the template.

 ## TODO
 There are also some features that I am looking to implement: